dotnet/csharplang/proposals/ref-readonly-parameters.md

 Overload resolution will allow mixing `ref`/`ref readonly`/`in`/no callsite annotations and parameter modifiers as denoted by the table in [the summary of this proposal][summary], i.e., all *allowed* and *warning* cases will be considered as possible candidates during overload resolution.
 Specifically, there's a change in existing behavior where methods with `in` parameter will match calls with the corresponding argument marked as `ref`&mdash;this change will be gated on LangVersion.

-However, the warning for passing an argument with no callsite modifier to a `ref readonly` parameter will be suppressed if the parameter is the receiver in an extension method invocation.
+However, the warning for passing an argument with no callsite modifier to a `ref readonly` parameter will be suppressed if the parameter is
+- the receiver in an extension method invocation,
+- used implicitly as part of custom collection initializer or interpolated string handler.

 ### Metadata encoding
 [metadata]: #metadata-encoding